p4p1/xss_bomb/README.md

 ## Installation (Phone)
 [<img src="https://raw.githubusercontent.com/p4p1/xss_bomb/main/assets/get-it-on-google-play.png" align="left" height="80" width="250" >](https://play.google.com/store/apps/details?id=com.p4p1.xss_bomb)
-You can help me out by buying this app on the android play store here for $2 or you can download for free from the releases :) I keep the releases update as much as the play store version.
+You can help me out by buying this app on the android play store for $2 or you can download for free from the releases page :) I keep the releases updated as much as the play store version.
 There is no benefit or advantage to paying for this app other than helping me out.